Curriculum – German

 Assessment

-Achieving outstanding outcomes in German – knowing and remembering even more than what is expected in a grammar school GCSE Curriculum
+Achieving outstanding outcomes in German knowing and remembering even more that what is expected of a grammar school KS4 curriculum.

 • develop their ability to communicate confidently and coherently in speech and writing, conveying what they want to say with accuracy